Vinatieri’s final kick gives Colts 15-13 win over Broncos

+INDIANAPOLIS (AP) — Indianapolis Colts coach Frank Reich was so confident in Adam Vinatieri, he opted to play for a long field goal Sunday.

+Even after the NFL’s career scoring leader opened the game by missing a 45-yard field goal wide right.
+Even after the league’s best clutch kicker missed the tying extra point in the third quarter.

-INDIANAPOLIS (AP) — Adam Vinatieri made a 51-yard field goal with 22 seconds left Sunday to help the Indianapolis Colts rally for a 15-13 victory over Denver.
+Eventually, Vinatieri rewarded Reich’s faith.
+In his 200th career game with the Colts, Vinatieri made a 51-yard field goal with 22 seconds left to give Indy a 15-13 come-from-behind victory over the Denver Broncos.

-The NFL’s career scoring leader overcame two earlier misses to keep Indy (5-2) atop the AFC South with its third straight victory.
+“I knew we were inside Vinny’s range,” Reich said.
+“I knew that was money for Adam.
+I knew that.”

+For most of Vinatieri’s first 23 seasons, every coach in the league would have agreed with Reich’s statement.

 STAT SHEET

-Broncos: Joe Flacco as 20 of 32 with 174 yards. … Phillip Lindsay had 14 carries for 56 yards, and Freeman has 12 carries for 40 yards. … Courtland Sutton had three receptions for 76 yards.
+Broncos: Flacco was 20 of 32 with 174 yards. … Phillip Lindsay carried the ball 14 times for 59 yards while Freeman ran 12 times for 40 yards. … Courtland Sutton had three receptions for 76 yards, and Noah Fant had five catches for 26 yards. … Denver wound up with 279 total yards and was called for 10 penalties including a personal foul call on the Colts’ final drive, which took the ball to the Broncos 34. … Denver’s streak of not allowing a touchdown inside the red zone ended at 10.

 INJURY REPORT

 Broncos: Right tackle Ja’Wuan James left in the first half with what appeared to be an injured right knee.
-He limped to the sideline then was carted to the locker room.
-He did not return.
+He limped to the sideline, was carted to the locker room and did not return.
 Left guard Dalton Risner hurt his ankle, but did return.
-Tight end Jeff Heuerman also injured his knee.

 Colts: Rookie safety Khari Willis was ruled out after hurting his foot in the third quarter.
-Defensive tackles Grover Stewart and Denico Autry both left.

 UP NEXT